 |Door access||BuzzCard access to CoC doors||Requires physical presence|

 |Help Desk||Requests & questions||Remotely accessible, but not 24-hour service|

 |Course Specific (faculty must request access for their classes)||PHP / MySQL||Web programming & databases||Remotely accessible|

 |HPC clusters||Instructional HPC||Remotely accessible|

 Technology Fee Grant Coordination

 Through grant awards, technology fees are the primary source of funding for baseline and specialized instructional technology resources in the College.
 This fee is charged to current semester students to fund innovative instructional technology for use in classes.
-A GT Technology Fee Committee awards grants to faculty proposals that are submitted annually (typically during Fall semester).
+A GT Technology Fee Committee awards grants to faculty proposals that are submitted annually (typically during Spring semester).
 Each year, TSO sends a reminder to faculty to submit new technology fee proposals, coordinates the submission of proposals to the Institute, and helps manage the expenditure of many of the awards.
 Refer to our Technology Fee Proposals page for instructions and to view past grant awards.

 Class User Accounts & Group Management